Even if you’ve amassed an arsenal of sharp pointy objects over the years, you’ll need a solid blade that can do it all.

 Ever since humans began to realize that external devices could be used as tools to augment and enhance our natural capabilities, there has been some type of pointed cutting tool resembling a knife.
-Believe it or not, but according to the International Business Times, humans have used knives for at least 1.4 million years, as evidenced by the recent discovery of a stone knife in Atapuerca, Spain.
+Believe it or not, humans have used knives for at least 1.4 million years, as evidenced by the recent discovery of a stone knife in Atapuerca, Spain.

 As metalworking became a developed human ability, long knives and swords were created and were used as the weapon of choice for warriors going into combat for thousands and thousands of years, specifically until technology allowed for practical gunpowder-based weapons.
 During this time of human history, most of the soldiers that fought in some of the ancient world’s most famous battles carried daggers as their sidearm like how fixed-blade combat knives are used by modern soldiers in close combat situations.